faultyserver/hygrometer/README.md

 # Development

 Run the specs with `myst spec/hygrometer.mt`.
 The specs will take a long time to run, as many benchmarking methods default to long run time values for more accurate results.
+Currently, these specs rely on unreleased features of Myst (namely `assert`, as of `v0.5.0`).
+These changes should be available in the next release coming soon.

 # The name